serveri24h/reagle_pre_assignment/README.md

 # Pre-Assingment for Reagle

-The results are displayed in [results.ipynb](https://github.com/serveri24h/reagle_pre_assignment/blob/main/results.ipynb) file.
-The cells are populted so the code does not require running.
+### The results are displayed in [results.ipynb](https://github.com/serveri24h/reagle_pre_assignment/blob/main/results.ipynb) file.
+The cells are pre-populated so no code needs to be ran to observe the results.

+### If interested,
 The results can be replicated easily as well.
 The following dependencies are required:
 * Python3
     * pandas